Handstands Around the World

 Tanglewood Trail

-This final hike is actually a little further from Conifer, northwest off Deer Creek Road in the Mount Evans Wilderness Area.
+This final hike is actually a little further from Conifer, northwest off Deer Creek Road in the Mount Blue Sky Wilderness Area.
 It’s a longer hike too, clocking at almost 9 miles.
 But I didn’t take too many photos and there isn’t too much of note along the way, so I didn’t feel it warranted its own post.

-Tanglewood Trail was about Plan C for the day, if I recall correctly.
-Chelsea and I initially had another hike in mind but forest fire smoke caused us to change our mind.
-Eventually we headed to Tanglewood in hopes that it was far enough south to have better air quality.
-It was.
 The trail departs from Deer Creek Trailhead and climbs steadily along Tanglewood Creek up to a pass below Rosalie Peak.
 When we reached the pass we were the only ones around and the weather was fairly calm so we found some rocks to sit on and ended up just chatting and enjoying the view for nearly 45 minutes!

 We weren’t able to figure out what this was.
 Possibly a filing cabinet.
 But the real question is how in the heck did it get here?